TheRambotnic/doomlauncher-mod-pack/README.md

 **That's it!** You can now launch the game through Steam and Doom Launcher will display the files and tabs correctly.
 Simply double click one, hit "OK" and get Doomin'!

 ## Creating your own profile
-Doom Launcher uses profiles to store all the necessary configuration for each mod/WAD.
+Doom Launcher uses profiles to store all the necessary configuration for each mod/WAD in the SQLite database.
 If you want to create your own, follow these steps:

 **1.** Download the mods/megawads you want from the internet and extract their files into `GZDoom/Mods` or `GZDoom/IWADs/Megawads`.
 Remember to create a folder with its name so that it stays organized!